 The first weekend in November over 10,000 people, fondly referred to as chili-heads, converge onto the tiny former mining town in the Texas desert called Terlingua.
 Each year at this time the town with a population of no more than a few dozen play host to two of the largest chili cook-offs in the world.
 That’s right, two.

-What first began in 1967 and organized by Texas historian and chili aficionado Wick Fowler and car manufacturer Carroll Shelby as a means to settle a storied feud between two journalists; namely Frank X. Tolbert who wrote for the Dallas Morning News, and a gentleman by the name of H. Allen Smith who wrote a scathing article in Holiday Magazine entitled “Nobody Knows More About Chili Than I Do”.
+It all first began in 1967 and organized by Texas historian and chili aficionado Wick Fowler and car manufacturer Carroll Shelby as a means to settle a storied feud between two journalists; namely Frank X. Tolbert who wrote for the Dallas Morning News, and a gentleman by the name of H. Allen Smith who wrote a scathing article in Holiday Magazine entitled “Nobody Knows More About Chili Than I Do”.

 Tolbert insisted that he had the best bowl of red, much to Smith’s consternation, and this is how legends are born.
 Each week the two wordsmiths wrote scathing missives to each other in the press insisting they were the chili king.
 At one point Tolbert described Smith as a “know-nothing maker of vegetable stew”.